WentaoZhan1998/NN-GLS-article-code/README.md

 datasets for each state are collected and binded together to obtain 'pm25_2022.csv'. daily PM2.5 files are subsets of 'pm25_2022.csv' produced by
 'realdata_preprocess.py'.
 One can skip the preprocessing and use daily files directory.
 * The meteorologica data is collected from the [National Centers for Environmental Prediction’s (NCEP) North American Regional Reanalysis (NARR) product](https://psl.noaa.gov/data/gridded/data.narr.html).
-The '.nc' files should be downloaded from the website and saved in the root directory to run 'realdata_preprocess.py'.
+The '.nc' (netCDF) files should be downloaded from the website and saved in the root directory to run 'realdata_preprocess.py'.
 Otherwise, one can skip the preprocessing and use covariate files directory.